du82/unfathoming/content/blog/2024/the-new-site-design.md

 ```

 and it knows to pull the rendered and optimized image from `/assets/graphs/g2.png`.
 How?
 It looks for the first letter `g` and knows that's associated with a graph, then looks at the number to determine which numbered graph to use, and the file extension is there to tell it which to render the final output in.
 I could've just as easily made it say `png2` or something else, but I like how natural it feels. `g2.png` isn't actually the name of the file, its a way of locating and displaying the file.

+## Sidenotes
+I've also written a sidenotes mechanism similar to how [Gwern](https://gwern.net) does it.
+It's nice to be able to add additional commentary that doesn't fit the text well enough, or share my thoughts on what someone has said.{% sidenote "Isn't this neat?", "note1" %}

+Sidenotes automatically attach themselves to the right side of the text and scroll with the content, which also could act as a nice way to show a timeline of thoughts throughout writing an article or events through a story that didn't make the cut.

+## What else
+I'm not sure yet, it's still in development, but this is what has been added on the third revision of the site.
+I'll update this post if more is added or changed.